opinsys/puavo-ticket/README.md

   - [Mocha][] tests for the client-side models
 - `tools/`
   - Internal project tools.
 Such as git-hooks, inotify watcher helpers etc.
+- `vendor-documentation/`
+  - Just links to external libraries.
+Used by YUIDoc

 ## Installation for development